linkinpark213/ACompiler/README.md

 ### Loop
 "while-do" and "do-while" structures will be implemented.
 ### Call
-It's not an OOP language, but the basic procedure-calling mechanism is necesary.
+It's not an OOP language, but the basic procedure-calling mechanism is necessary.
 ### Definition
 As long as some procedures are called, they are defined.
 Certainly, variables should also be defined.